Factorization of Z-homogeneous polynomials in the First (q)-Weyl Algebra: Conclusion and Future Work

 \section{Conclusion and Future Work}

-With this paper, we contributed an algorithm and an implementation for factorization of homogeneous polynomials in the first $q$-Weyl algebra.
+With this paper, we contributed an algorithm for the factorization problem considering $[-1,1]$-homogeneous polynomials in the first $q$-Weyl algebra over an arbitrary field $\KK$.
+For computable fields, we discussed a complexity estimate for our approach.
+Our approach is implemented and distributed with the computer algebra system \textsc{Singular}.

-Furthermore, we also considered the special case of the first Weyl algebra and showed that our algorithm beats for the large class of $[-1,1]$ homogeneous polynomials current implementations in terms of speed and elegance of the solutions.
+Furthermore, we also considered the special case of the first Weyl algebra and showed that our algorithm beats for the large class of $[-1,1]$- homogeneous polynomials current implementations in terms of speed and elegancy of the solutions.
+Due to Theorem \ref{thrm:irreducibleRationalWeyl}, we can even state that the factorizations that our algorithm finds cannot be further refined when factoring over the rational Weyl algebra.
+This result is interesting by itself and could play a role for future research on the question how to characterize arbitrary irreducible elements in the polynomial first Weyl algebra, that become reducible after localization.

-We can also construct a family of polynomials where the implementation in \textsc{Singular} is the only one that is able to factorize those elements in a feasible amount of time and memory consumption.
+We can construct a family of polynomials where the implementation in \textsc{Singular} is the only one that is able to factorize those elements in a feasible amount of time and memory consumption.
+As our techniques are easy to implement, they can be used to extend existing implementations in order to broaden the range of polynomials in the first Weyl algebra that we are nowadays able to factorize using a computer algebra system.

-The next thing to deal with would be general polynomials in the first ($q$-) Weyl algebra.
-A first attempt to that we did in \cite{Heinle:2010}.
+The canonical next step would be to factor general polynomials in the first \mbox{($q$-)Weyl} algebra.
+A first attempt to that was done in \cite{Heinle:2010}.
 We made highly use of our knowledge about the grading of the first Weyl algebra.
 The approach has been almost completely of combinatorial nature.
-Its speed and quality of solutions was comparable in many cases to the other implementations, but it was not elegant.
-It is also distributed with \textsc{Singular} since version 3-1-3.
+Its speed and quality of solutions was comparable in many cases to the other implementations, but there was still space for improvement.
+This improvement has been made in \cite{Heinle:2012}. \texttt{ncfactor.lib} is distributed with \textsc{Singular} since version 3-1-3, and the improved version is available since version 3-1-6.
+Recently, we generalized our ideas from this paper to the $n$th polynomial Weyl algebra, where we are now able to factorize general polynomials, as one can see in \cite{giesbrecht2014factoring}.

-Recently, we developed inter alia some new techniques to factorize general polynomials in the first Weyl algebra in \cite{Heinle:2012}.
-They are way more elegant and provide a good performance and complexity.
-The implementation of those techniques will soon be committed to \textsc{Singular} and are distributed since version 3-1-6.

-But still, there is a lot of work to do in that field and as we have seen in this paper, it is worth to consider special cases within the factorization problem as there are often way more elegant ways to deal with them.
-In our case, it was a very large class of polynomials.

-Another interesting question would be factorization in the $n$th Weyl algebra and how similar approaches can be applied there.
+As another future work, we plan to generalize Theorem \ref{thrm:irreducibleRationalWeyl} to homogeneous polynomials in the $n$th Weyl algebra.
+Moreover, a generalization of our complexity estimates for factoring homogeneous polynomials in the first ($q$-)Weyl algebra to the $n$th ($\underline{q}$)-Weyl algebra is planned.